geniussystems-np/cache-middleware/readme.md

 # Cache Middleware for Laravel/Lumen

-We use two middleware for cache, one for serving response from cache and another for generating cache.
+We use two middleware, one for serving the cached response and another for generating the cache.

 - ServeCachedResponse
-  - The only job will be serve the response from cache if available
+  - The only job of this middleware is serving the response from cache if available
   - This middleware should be below the Authentication in the Middleware stack
 - CacheReponse
   - This middleware should analyze the response for it’s cacheability by checking the cache headers
   - If the response is cacheable, it should cache the response in configured cache store(Redis)
-  - Currently, We are using only `cache-control` directive to cache the response
+  - Currently, We are using only `cache-control` directive

-The package uses Laravel `Cache` to store and serve response.
-Any response having `cache-control` directive with `max-age` will be cached for duration defined in max-age parameter.
+This package uses Laravel `Cache` to store and serve response.
+Any response having `cache-control` directive with `max-age` will be cached for duration defined in `max-age` parameter.

 ## Installing the package using composer